The Edmond post office shooting location.

 On the morning of August 20th, 1986, a part-time postal worker named Patrick Sherrill arrived at this parking lot with three pistols hidden in his mail pouch.

-After entering the building, he sought out Richard Esser—a supervisor who had reprimanded him the previous day.
+After entering the building, he sought out Richard Esser, a supervisor who had reprimanded him the previous day.

-According to one eyewitness account, he stood in the middle of the office with a .44 caliber pistol in each hand, firing at the staff members as they fled.
+At that point, chaos erupted, and Sherrill turned his attention towards his coworkers.
+For the next few seconds, he stood in the middle of the office with a .44 caliber pistol in each hand, firing at the staff members as they fled.

-When a group of employees bolted for the side exit, Sherrill pursued them and killed one of them in the parking lot.
+When a group of employees bolted for a side exit, Sherrill pursued them and killed one of them in the parking lot.
 He then shut the doors and returned to the main office area, where he proceeded to hunt down people who were hiding underneath desks and in cubicles.

 Sherrill was a former marine who had obtained "expert" weapon qualification badges for both rifles and pistols.
 Using his skills and experience, he calmly walked from one workstation to the next, shooting his terrified colleagues as they tried to hide.